pwwang/tagit/README.md

 It is applicable only when you are:
 - Using strict semantic versioning
 - Using pure version as tag label
-- Configuring your version in `pyproject.toml` that is used by `poetry`
 - Publishing your packaging using `poetry`

 ## What it does: